Website Translation and Localization: Misconceptions

 https://jrlanguage.com/ translation-content.html

-7. Selecting the format of the working files and how to exchange content with the translation agency.
+https://jrlanguage.com/contenido-de- traduccion.html - Selecting the format of the working files and how to exchange content with the translation agency.

-9. Which of the above formats will be more convenient for your IT staff to receive the translated files
+- Which of the above formats will be more convenient for your IT staff to receive the translated files

-10. Revise your existing Content Management System (CMS).
+- Revise your existing Content Management System (CMS).
 Look for answers to the question of structure and best practices to incorporate the translated content.

-In order to market globally you must stop and ask yourself multiple questions to be successful in the planning and execution of a website localization project.
-Fortunately there are translation agencies, like JR Language, with the experience and know how to guide you in partnership to facilitate this complex process for you.
-JR Language has worked in multiple website translation projects.
-All of our work is edited and proofread independently after translation to ensure that your localized content appears original and attractive towards all your target markets.
+To market globally, you must pause and ask yourself several key questions to ensure success in planning and executing a website localization project.
+Fortunately, there are translation agencies, such as JR Language, with the experience and expertise to guide you in partnership and facilitate this complex process for you and your organization.

 Quoting a Website Translation Project